wkumari/draft-wkumari-opsawg-sdi/README.md

    functionality (for example, Cisco will fetch the config file named by the Bootfile-Name (DHCP option 67).

-   After retrieving the config file, Secure Device Install devices will attempt to decrypt the configuration file using its private key.
+   After retrieving the config file, the device will examine the file and determine if it seems to be a valid config, and if so, proceeds as it normally would.
+If the file appears the be "garbage", the device will attempt to decrypt the configuration file using its private key.
 If it is able to decrypt and validate the file it will install the configuration, and start using it.
+The exact method that the device uses to determine if a config file is "valid" is implementation specific, but a normal config file looks significantly different to an encrypted blob.

    Note that the device only needs to be able to reach get DHCP and download the config file - after the initial power-on in the factory,it does NOT need Internet access, it does not need to reach the CA or vendor, etc.

 5. Additional Considerations